oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/oac-vision/oac-vision.md

 ## Introduction

-This lab walks you through the steps to ...
+This lab walks you through the steps to setup a new Analytics Cloud instance with connection to OCI Vision.
+You will register your ML model from the previous lab and deploy it using data flows to classify new set of images for pneumonia.
+Finally, you will visualize results and use them in an analysis.

-Estimated Time: 20 minutes
+Estimated Time: 30-60 minutes

-### About OCI Object Storage
+### About Analytics Cloud

-The Oracle Cloud Infrastructure Object Storage service is an internet-scale, high-performance storage platform that offers reliable and cost-efficient data durability.

-The Object Storage service can store an unlimited amount of unstructured data of any content type, including analytic data and rich content, like images and videos.
+Oracle Analytics empowers business users, data engineers, and data scientists to access and process data, evaluate predictions, and make quick, accurate decisions.
+Oracle Analytics addresses the entire analytics process, including data ingestion, data preparation and enrichment, and data visualization and collaboration.
+Machine learning (ML) is embedded throughout the platform to help organizations go beyond being data-driven to become analytics-driven.

 ### Objectives